bharat-patodi/flexbox-altcampus/Ex1-explanation-EHaaaw/block-04-BHaabl/index.md

 ![Flexbox Order Property](https://raw.githubusercontent.com/suraj122/AC-STYLE-images/master/flexbox/order1.png)

-The item-1 will at the end because of its order `1`.
+The item-1 will be at the end because of its order `1`.
 By default, every item has `0` value for the `order` property.
-The property accepts unitless value in number, it can be negative or positive.
+The property accepts unitless value in numerals, and it can be negative or positive.
 The items are reordered according to the values applied to the order property, from lowest to highest.
-If the order value for the items is the same then the items are laid out according to the order appeared in HTML source code.
+If the order values for all the items are the same, then the items are laid out according to the order in which they appear in the HTML source code.

 Let's see another example where we will reorder the 4th item at the first position and 1st item at the last.